-The preliminary site screening exercise identified 5 parcels within 0.75-mile of the Paso Robles Substation, totaling 6.69 acres.
-These sites meet the screening criteria described above and are potentially suitable from an engineering and environmental perspective.
+These sites identified in Table 3-5 meet the screening criteria described above and are potentially suitable from an engineering and environmental perspective.
 However, the site screening did not consider whether the parcels are available for sale or whether the Applicants could reasonably obtain site control within an acceptable timeline for development of the alternative.
-The CPUC team will be coordinating with the Applicants, as well as the City of Paso Robles, regarding the feasibility of these (or other) sites for installing BESS facilities to meet Alternative BS-1.
+The Paso Robles Joint Unified School District, in particular, indicated its opposition to locating a battery facility on APN 009-611-045 (although its opposition seemed to be based on the supposition that the battery would need to be charged by a high voltage [i.e., 70 kV] transmission line, which is not necessarily the case).
+The CPUC team will be coordinating with the Applicants, as well as the City of Paso Robles and other stakeholders, regarding the feasibility of these (or other) sites for installing BESS facilities to meet Alternative BS-1.
 This coordination will also include development of feasible BESS designs for parcels considered to be potentially feasible.

 Typical BESS facilities would include battery power packs, a control building, step up transformer, switchgear, heating, ventilation, and air conditioning units, and site development features, such as a driveway, stormwater management features, and fencing.
-BESSs will be enclosed in buildings as shown in Figure 3-13.
+Lithium-ion BESSs will be enclosed in buildings as shown in Figure 3-1513.
 A BESS interconnecting to an existing transmission line (e.g., 70 kV) is assumed to require a 3-breaker, ring-bus switchyard facility that measures approximately 200 x 350 feet.